Purplecannon/footnote/doc/WeeklyProgress.md

 - Started implementation of Annotation component
   - Drafted Annotation component that has a few other supporting files.
   - Created toy page for a demo of the annotation component
+- Draft architecture diagram for presentation
+- Add my stuff in the bug report and for github issue.
+- Integrated Annotation component with backend.
+- Adding mocking data to display annotation component even if the backend is not present.

 ---